search icon

 On the other hand, managed WordPress hosting is a set of services, performance optimisations and other value additions.
 It is obviously costlier than shared hosting but its benefits outweigh the costs.
 Let’s take a look at those benefits:

-Faster Websites: It reduces the website’s load time as every configuration is specifically optimised for the WordPress platform.
+Faster websites: It reduces the website’s load time as every configuration is specifically optimised for the WordPress platform.

 Keeps the backend of your website up to date: Managed WordPress hosting provides you with features like automatic updates and automatic backups that keep your website up to date.

-Enhanced Security: It fortifies the security of your WordPress website with security rules and features that are specifically focused on WordPress.
+Enhanced security: It fortifies the security of your WordPress website with security rules and features that are specifically focused on WordPress.
 It provides firewalls, login hardening and malware scans to keep your website secure from outside threats.

 Server level caching: It has sever level caching built-in which translates into better performance.